defarbs/defarbs.github.io/_posts/2020-04-10-htb-hackback.md

 ➜  www
 ```

-I decided to be lazy first and check the binary's contents with `strings`.
+I chose to be lazy first and check the binary's contents with `strings`.
 I notice third and fourth lines include `UPX0` and `UPX1`, which refers to UPX file packing.

 ```bash
 ➜  www strings userlogger.exe